0 item $0.00

 +61 3 8532 1111

 Professor Morag Young is a leading authority on the role of hormones in cardiovascular disease, with a particular focus on mineralocorticoid receptor (MR) pathophysiology.
 This includes the study of the heart’s circadian clock and how disrupted circadian rhythms, and activation of the MR could damage our hearts.
-More broadly, she is interested in the intersection between cardiovascular disease and endocrinology, and how cellular mechanisms lead to cardiac fibrosis and inflammation, and ultimately, heart failure.
+More broadly, she is interested in the intersection between cardiovascular disease and endocrinology, and how cellular mechanisms lead to cardiac fibrosis and inflammation, and cardiac dysfunction (heart failure).

 Morag heads the Cardiovascular Endocrinology laboratory at the Institute.
 She is also a supervisor at Monash, La Trobe and Deakin Universities, and the University of Melbourne.